 For my first Sew Me Sunshine Bloggers make I was heavily inspired by the prairie dresses and bold, slightly over the top dresses that have been appearing all over the runways.
 I of course started by pinning and taking screen shots of a whole load of images because I love both a mood board and over planning.

-For my take on these dresses, I chose 2m of the Nancy Cotton Lawn.
+For my take on these dresses, I chose 2m of the Nancy Cotton Lawn (this is now sold out, see all cotton fabrics here).
 I loved its vivid print and although red isn’t my normal colour of choice I wanted to test out something new.
 I’d seen dresses in similar fabrics over on the & Other Stories website which is my go to place for inspiration.
 If you’re looking to make something similar, Batsheva, Rixo and Cecilie Bahnsen are all good high end places to start searching for inspiration.

 For any of you that follow me already you’ll probably know that love bright patterns and prints so when the fabric arrived I loved how vibrant the pattern was on it.
 Being a cotton lawn the fabric was lightweight without being too slippery which meant I knew it would be easy to sew and that this project would come together would come together like a dream.

 When it came to actually making this dress a reality, choosing a pattern wasn’t as easy as choosing a fabric.
 While based on my inspiration boards I had a dress style in mind, there was no one pattern that fitted what I wanted so I decided that a mash up of patterns was necessary.